wanghaolin/coclustering_clinical_prediction/README.md

 ### Introduction

-The goal of this notebook is to provide some technical details (key steps) for our submitted manuscript:
+The goal of this notebook is to provide some technical details (key steps) for our paper:

-> *Haolin Wang, et al. "Integrating Co-clustering and Interpretable Machine Learning for the Prediction of Intravenous Immunoglobulin Resistance in Kawasaki Disease", 2020.*
+> *Haolin Wang, et al. "Integrating Co-clustering and Interpretable Machine Learning for the Prediction of Intravenous Immunoglobulin Resistance in Kawasaki Disease", IEEE ACCESS, 2020.*

 To enable clinically applicable prediction addressing the incompleteness of clinical data and the lack of interpretability of machine learning models, a multi-stage method is developed by integrating data missing pattern mining and intelligible models.
 First, co-clustering is adopted to characterize the block-wise data missing patterns by simultaneously grouping the clinical features and patients to enable (a) group-based feature selection and missing data imputation and (b) patient subgroup-specific predictive models considering the availability of data.
 Second, feature selection is performed using the group Lasso to uncover group-specific risk factors.
 Third, the Explainable Boosting Machine, which is an interpretable learning method based on generalized additive models, is applied for the prediction of each patient subgroup.